Best Electric Guitars for Beginners: Top 10 Picks

 Other Essential Components

-• Tuners (Machine Heads): Located on the headstock, these geared mechanisms are used to adjust string tension and tune the guitar.
+• Tuners (Machine Heads): Located on the headstock, these geared mechanisms adjust string tension and tune the guitar.
 Good quality tuners are essential for maintaining tuning stability.

 • Nut: A small strip of material (bone, plastic, synthetic) at the top of the neck, guiding the strings to the tuners.
 It impacts string action and tuning.

-• Volume/Tone Controls: Knobs on the guitar body that allow you to adjust the overall volume and treble content (tone) of your sound.
+• Volume/Tone Controls: Knobs on the guitar body that adjust the overall volume and treble content (tone) of your sound.

 • Selector Switch: Allows you to choose which pickup or combination of pickups is active, changing the guitar’s tonal output.